10/1/2016

 9/7: The above got painted and the first grating got glued onto the hatch cover.

 9/8: Glued the rest of the gratings onto the cover then made the last two and glued them on.
 The hatch beams are just pine strips cut on the bandsaw.
 The hatch cover's pretty much done except for the boat chocks.
 Once I make those, the boats can get tied down.
 The boats are the handle for removing the hatch cover, at least until I get some crew made.
-I intend to have a couple of crrewmen and a seachest sitting on the aft portion of the grating doing some make-and-mend or sewing a patch on a sail.
+I intend to have a couple of crewmen and a seachest sitting on the aft portion of the grating doing some make-and-mend or sewing a patch on a sail.
 The seachest would be the handle for removing the hatch cover at that point.

 For the moment, I reattached the boat chocks that had been on the hatch-cover so I could place the boats on it for the time being.